molpopgen/fwdpp/doc/md/policies.md

     }
 ~~~

-## Recombination
+\subsection TutRec Recombination

 ### How recombination is modeled in __fwdpp__

 Currently, recombination is modeled as follows.
-In a diploid, there number of crossovers between gametes is Poisson distributed with mean $r$.
+In a diploid, there number of crossovers between gametes is Poisson distributed with mean \f$r\f$.
 There is no notion of interference in establishing crossover positions.
 (However, that can be done with a clever policy.)

-Note: what I describe as $r$ above is the usual definition in population genetics.
+Note: what I describe as \f$r\f$ above is the usual definition in population genetics.
 However, gamete-based simulations (confusingly, I admit) use r/2, because the per-generation r is used to determine how many recombination events a gamete is involved in.
 In other words, it is treated as a "per-gamete'' parameter.
-There is more detail on this in the main library documentation, and you'll see in the example simulations that I divide $\rho$ (the population-scaled rate of recombination) by $8N$ to get ``littler'' rather than the more common $4N$.
-(Again, to be clear, $r=\rho/4N$ for individual-based simulations.)
+There is more detail on this in the main library documentation, and you'll see in the example simulations that I divide \f$\rho\f$ (the population-scaled rate of recombination) by \f$8N\f$ to get ``littler'' rather than the more common \f$4N\f$.
+(Again, to be clear, \f$r=\rho/4N\f$ for individual-based simulations.)

 ### Recombination map functions
 In __fwdpp__, a recombination map is a function or function object that returns a double and takes no additional arguments from the algorithm.
 The return value is the position of the crossing over event.
 The simplest recombination map is uniform.
-Here is how to implement such a map on the interval $[0,1)$:
+Here is how to implement such a map on the interval \f$[0,1)\f$:

 ~~~{.cpp}
   #include <functional>